 Creative Director Chris Miller leads our product design and experiential spaces teams.
-In a few weeks, he will step on the stage at Frontiers Conference 2017 Milano for a discussion with Federico Ferretti, Founder and Head of Design Innovation Center of Midea.
-Their topic will be Design for Connected Objects.
+In a few weeks, he will step on stage at the Frontiers Conference 2017 Milano for a discussion with Federico Ferretti, Founder and Head of Design Innovation Center of Midea.
+Their topic of conversation will be design for connected objects.

 Small Data: The Tiny Clues that Uncover Huge Trends by Martin Lindström